-North Korea's Polaris: Gorae Class SSB (SINPO Class)
+North Korea's Polaris: Gorae Class ballistic missile submarine (SINPO Class)

 Thank you to unnamed advisers.
 This work would not have been possible without substantial inputs from experts.
 Any errors or incorrect assumptions are purely the responsibility of the author however